YoussefKamal098/binary_trees/README.md

 - `Lack of Order`: Unlike BSTs, Heap Trees do not maintain any specific order among elements, which limits their applicability for operations requiring sorted data.
 - `Limited Flexibility`: Heap Trees are primarily designed for priority queue operations and do not support other common binary search tree operations such as searching for specific values or range queries.
 - `Inefficient Update Operations`: Updating elements in a Heap Tree (e.g., changing the priority of an existing element) typically requires deletion followed by reinsertion, resulting in less efficient update operations compared to AVL Trees.

-## Max Heap

-### Overview
-A max heap is a complete binary tree in which every parent node has a value greater than or equal to the values of its children.
-The root node contains the maximum value in the heap.

-### Key features
-- `Max Heap Property:` In a max heap, every parent node has a value greater than or equal to the values of its children.
-- `Insertion:` When inserting a new node into a max heap, it is added at the bottom level of the tree and then "bubbled up" to its correct position by swapping it with its parent as needed to maintain the max heap property.
-- `Extraction:` Extracting the maximum value from a max heap involves removing the root node (which contains the maximum value) and then restoring the max heap property by "bubbling down" the new root value to its correct position.

 ## Conclusion
 These are the essential concepts and operations associated with binary trees, BSTs, AVL trees, and heap trees, along with specific details for max heaps.
 Each type of tree has its unique characteristics and use cases, making them suitable for different scenarios based on their properties and performance characteristics.